CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: Overview

 \section{Overview}

-This Appendix includes: 1) details and human evaluation of our subtask decomposition pipeline, 2) implementation details of our density-based MBR decoding strategy, 3) additional experiments and details, and 4) prompt details for the LLM subtask decomposition and VLM failure predictor and planner.
+This Appendix includes: 1) details and human evaluation of our subtask decomposition pipeline, 2) implementation details of our MBR decoding strategy, 3) additional experiments and methodology details, 4) real-world system details, and 5) prompt details for the LLM subtask decomposition and VLM failure predictor and planner.